More than 70,000 NRA members expected in Dallas for meeting

-DALLAS (AP) - More than 70,000 members of the National Rifle Association are expected in Dallas for the group's annual meeting, which will feature an appearance by President Donald Trump.
-The event is also drawing protests, including by those who have lost loved ones to gun violence.
+DALLAS (AP) - More than 70,000 members of the National Rifle Association are expected in Dallas for the group's annual meeting, which featured an appearance Friday by President Donald Trump who lauded NRA members for "fighting for our beloved Constitution."
+The meeting is also drawing protests, including by those who have lost loved ones to gun violence.

-Those attending the meeting of the United States' most powerful gun lobby will listen to political speeches, check out the latest firearms, attend gun training courses and socialize.
+Those attending the meeting of the nation's most powerful gun lobby are listening to political speeches, checking out the latest firearms, attending gun training courses and socializing.
 The meeting runs through Sunday.

 A look at what to expect: